2024 Cloud Marketplace Insights and Predictions

 Other industry data seems to support our claim as well.
 Canalys reported $16B in enterprise software sales through hyperscaler cloud marketplaces in 2023.
 Gartner noted that the B2B software market grew to $974B in 2023, up 11.5% year-over-year.
 Using these figures, Cloud GTM is hovering around 1.5 to 2% of the overall software market.

-PREDICTION 2: Over the next few years, finance leaders will embrace Cloud GTM as one of their business’s most efficient revenue channels.
+Prediction 2: Over the next few years, finance leaders will embrace Cloud GTM as one of their business’s most efficient revenue channels.

 This prediction, as written, was somewhat on the money.
 We surmised that finance leaders would pay closer attention to Cloud GTM as it became a significant percentage of ISV revenue.
 We didn’t quite account for how much the “do more with less” approach would impact software companies, including GTM teams.
 Finance leaders had additional reasons to pay attention: larger deal sizes, shorter deal cycles, faster collections, and a higher payment likelihood.
 It turns out that a successfully implemented Cloud GTM strategy is a great way to “do more with less.”